vicajilau/pdf_combiner/README.md

 Convert a list of image files into a single PDF document.

 **Required Parameters:**
-- `inputPaths`: A list of strings representing the paths of the image files.
+- `inputPaths`: A list of strings representing the image file paths.
-- `outputPath`: A string representing the directory where the generated PDF should be saved.
+- `outputPath`: A string representing the absolute path where the generated PDF should be saved.

 By default, images are added to the PDF without modifications.
 If needed, you can customize the scaling, compression, and aspect ratio using a configuration object.